Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Introduction

-The most important long-range interaction between Ry atoms of the same parity is the second-order dipole-dipole (or the van der Waals) interaction.
-Usually the van der Waals (vdW) interaction of alkali-metal atoms scales as $n^{11}$, $n$ being the principal quantum number of Ry states.
-Here we point out the substantial variations in this scaling law for multivalent atoms.
-This feature is unique for multivalent atoms as it caused by so-called Ry series interaction.
-For example, highly-excited energy levels of divalent atoms can be described by the electronic configuration $n \ell n_r \ell_r$.
-Then we may consider two Ry series $n_1 \ell_1 n_r \ell_r$ and $n_2 \ell_2 n_r' \ell_r'$ ($n_1 \ell_1$ and $n_2 \ell_2$ are fixed, while $n_r$ and $n_r'$ are varied scanning through the series).
-Generally, such series exhibit the usual hydrogen-like behavior of energy levels.
-However, at some values of $n_r$ and $n_r'$ the energies of two series may come close to being degenerate (see Fig.~\ref{fig:spert}).
-For such cases if the symmetries (the total angular momenta and parities) of the two series are identical, neither of the states remains a ``good'' eigenstate of the atomic Hamiltonian and the levels are mixed by the off-diagonal Coulomb interaction between configurations.
+The leading long-range interaction between Ry atoms in the same parity states is the second-order dipole-dipole (or the van der Waals) interaction.
+The van der Waals (vdW) interaction between alkali-metal atoms scales as $n^{11}$, $n$ being the principal quantum number of Ry electron. \ttcl{The multivalent atoms, however, can deviate significantly } from this scaling law\ttcl{, which is a feature unique to multivalent atoms, and } it is caused by the so-called Ry series interaction. \ttcl{The } highly-excited energy levels of divalent atoms can be characterized by the electronic configuration \ttcl{$\gamma n \ell$, where $n$ and $\ell$ } are principal and orbital quantum numbers of the Rydberg electron while, \ttcl{$\gamma$ denotes the set of quantum numbers } for the ``spectator'' electron.
+Consider two Ry series \ttcl{$\gamma_1 n \ell$ and $\gamma_1' n' \ell'$ ($\gamma_1$ and $\gamma_1'$ } are fixed, while \ttcl{$n$ and $n'$ } are scanned through the series for given \ttcl{$\ell$ and $\ell'$}).
+Generically, such series exhibit the usual hydrogen-like behavior of energy levels.
+However, at some values of \ttcl{$n$ and $n'$}, the two series may come close to being degenerate (see Fig.~\ref{fig:spert}).
+For such cases, if the symmetries (the total angular momenta and parities) of the two series are identical, neither of the states remains a ``good'' eigenstate of the atomic Hamiltonian and the levels are mixed by the off-diagonal Coulomb interaction between the configurations.
 This mechanism is well-known in spectroscopy~\cite{GallagherBook} and is referred to as the series interaction or series perturbation.